CDonohoe-Designs/SenseHat_ConditionMonitor/SystemTest_With_Image.md

 # System Test — SenseHAT Condition Monitor (Screenshots & Evidence)

-This document captures a full end-to-end smoke test of the Raspberry Pi + Sense HAT edge node.
+This document captures a full end-to-end test of my Raspberry Pi + Sense HAT edge node.
 Each step shows the command(s) to run and a **screenshot link** pointing to files under `docs/images/`.

 > **Tips**